 A torn or otherwise damaged ankle ligament can cause ankle instability, ankle sprain, and other serious problems with ankle function.
-The doctors of podiatric medicine at Foot & Ankle Specialists of Ohio in Mentor, Chardon, Westlake, Geneva, Bedford and Cleveland, Ohio, offer expert ankle ligament repair, including physical therapy to help you safely return to your work or sport as soon as possible.
+The doctors of podiatric medicine at Foot & Ankle Specialists of Ohio in Mentor, Chardon, Westlake, Bedford and Garfield Heights, Ohio, offer expert ankle ligament repair, including physical therapy to help you safely return to your work or sport as soon as possible.
 Schedule your appointment through the online appointment maker or by phone now.

 Ankle ligament repair, also called lateral ankle ligament repair, is a surgical procedure that restores your ankle's stability after a ligament injury.
 Your podiatrist will recommend ankle ligament repair if you haven't gotten good results from nonsurgical ankle instability treatments and want a permanent solution.